joshiancadiz/prismo/README.md

 ## 📖 About

-Prismo AI is a web application that extracts transcripts from YouTube videos and shorts, then processes them using AI-powered tools.
+Prismo AI is a desktop web application that extracts transcripts from YouTube videos and shorts, then processes them using AI-powered tools.
 It provides a suite of text processing features including transcript cleanup, paraphrasing with tone control, and multi-language translation — all within a clean, modern dashboard interface.

 ---